SoniyaKoduru/Machine_Leaning_Zoomcamp_2025_Homework/README.md

 Excited to start the journey with datatalks.club

-This file is the first homework of this zoomcamp.
+This file is the first homework of this zoomcamp 2025